By targeting a different part of the viral protein, a new type of vaccine could protect against the flu in one shot, with no more annual boosters.

 The problem with the flu shot

 When the flu vaccine induces the production of antibodies against the flu virus, these antibodies tend to target a viral protein segment that is particularly prone to mutation.
-If the antibodies could bind to the "stem" of the stable protein instead of its changing "head", they could protect against any flu strain, and people wouldn't need to receive new doses year after year.
+If the antibodies could bind to the "stem" of the stable protein instead of its mutable "head", they could protect against any flu strain, and people would not need to receive new doses year after year.